Student benefits and grants

 Free school meals, clothing grants to help parents buy school uniforms are available for pupils whose parents or carers receive certain benefits.
 We are committed to building shared prosperity in the borough by providing your child with the best education and support opportunities.

 Free school meals and school clothing grants are available to families who receive certain benefits, this entitles students to a free school lunch and money to contribute towards school uniforms.

-Healthy meal allowance will be available from January 2020 to students in two secondary schools, Woodlane High School and Fulham Cross Academy.
-All students at these two schools will be offered a free school meal at lunchtime.
+Healthy meal allowance is available to students in two secondary schools, Woodlane High School and Fulham Cross Academy.
+All students at these two schools are offered a free school meal at lunchtime.
 You will need to fill in the registration form in order to receive the healthy meal allowance to ensure we include all students who are entitled to a centrally funded free school meal.

 Schools also receive additional funding from the central government based on the number of students registered for free school meals (£1,320 per student for primary schools and £900 per student for secondary schools).
 This money funds valuable support like extra tuition, additional teaching staff or after school activities.
 We encourage all families who think they may be eligible to apply for these benefits.

 Families may be eligible for free school meals and clothing grants if they receive the following benefits:

 - Universal Credit with an annual net earned income of no more than £7,400

 - support under Part 6 of the Immigration and Asylum Act 1999

 - working tax credit run-on (paid for the four weeks after you stop qualifying for working tax credit)